 What "Lien Theory" Means for Property Owners

 Arizona is what attorneys call a "lien theory" state.
 That distinction matters.
 In some states, signing a mortgage temporarily transfers legal title to the lender until the loan is repaid.
 Arizona does not work that way.
-When you sign a mortgage here, you keep full ownership.
+When you sign a mortgage here, you keep full ownership of the real property.
 The lender simply holds a lien, a legal right to force a sale if the debt goes unpaid.

 A mortgage is a lien upon everything that would pass by a grant of the property, but does not entitle the mortgagee to possession of the property unless authorized by the express terms of the mortgage.